spectrocloud/librarium/docs/docs-content/tutorials/cluster-deployment/pde/deploy-app.md

 Create another virtual cluster for the multi-application scenario.
 From the app mode landing page, navigate to the left **Main Menu** and click on **Virtual Clusters**.
 Next, click on the **New Virtual Cluster** button.

 Add the following details.
-Select beehive for the cluster group, name the cluster **cluster-2**, add the tag **scenario-2**, and allocate 8 CPU, 12 GiB memory, and 12 GiB of storage.
+Select your cluster group, name the cluster **cluster-2**, add the tag **scenario-2**, and allocate 8 CPU, 12 GiB memory, and 12 GiB of storage.
 Click on **Deploy Virtual Cluster** after you have filled out all the required information.

 It will take a few minutes for the new virtual cluster to deploy.
 In the meantime, go ahead and navigate to the left **Main Menu** and click on **App Profiles**.